 If you’re looking to escape the UK, you’re interested in moving to a relatively affordable nation with a fledgling but solid winter and summer tourism market, where there are plenty of other expats already in residence but where the nation is not yet saturated with Brits, perhaps Bulgaria’s worthy of your consideration.

 But then again, perhaps it’s not.
 There are always highs and lows associated with starting a new life abroad…but Bulgaria’s positive and negative aspects often cancel each other out.

 Bulgaria operates a flat tax system whereby personal and corporate tax rates in 2011 are 10% across the board.
 For anyone looking to reduce the amount of tax they pay on their income or business profits therefore, Bulgaria is definitely attractive!

-Bulgaria has been chosen by a number of Britons who wanted to get home or Internet based businesses off the ground for the specific reason that their tax burden would be low.
-The other reason driving the decisions these people have made is the cost of living in Bulgaria.
+Bulgaria has been chosen by a number of Britons who wanted to get home or Internet-based businesses off the ground for the specific reason that their tax burden would be low.
+The other reason for the decisions these people have made is the cost of living in Bulgaria.

 Bulgaria is the country with very affordable hotels, restaurants and home appliances compared to the rest of the European Union.

 Bulgarian hotel and restaurant prices are apparently below half the average for the EU.